 Consider the issue of choosing a font that is easy on the eyes.
 Some examiners insist on a particular font and they may have good reasons for this.
 But if it’s a decision that has been left to you, remember that there’s a difference between a font that looks good and one that reads well.
 Put yourself in your reader’s shoes.
 Sit down with your text and read it through, slowly and carefully.
 How does the visual impression make you feel?
 Could a change in the font or spacing make it a more pleasurable experience?
 It’s worth thinking about.

 The same goes for your references.
 Some of these practices aren’t merely recommendations, of course; they are formal academic requirements and you can get into trouble if you don’t observe them.
 But try not to think of them as merely legalistic requirements.
 Try them out.
 Imagine yourself as a reader who would like to find your source.
-Have you made it is as easy as possible?
+Have you made it as easy as possible?
 Are your claims sourced, not just to avoid charges of plagiarism, but to give your reader access to more information if they desire it?
-Are you given your reader a fair opportunity to check your claims against their basis?
+Are you giving your reader a fair opportunity to check your claims against their basis?

-Most of the referencing guidelines you are asked to used simply force you to be helpful in this way.
+Most of the referencing guidelines you are asked to use simply force you to be helpful in this way.
 It’s a good idea to think of them in this way.
 Giving your reader a reference they understand how to use, is a way of indicating that you are part of the same research community, part of the same conversation.
 So think of it as a serious component of your style.
 After all, it is called a “style guide”!

 At the beginning of the series, we showed you sample paragraph.
 It includes a wide variety of references as examples of correct APA citation style.